WellingtonCarneiroBarbosa/laravel-service-template/README.md

 # Laravel Service Template

-A template for Laravel micro services with JWT Token validation and user identification.
+A template for Laravel micro services with JWT validation and user identification.

 ## API Documentation